Danthewaann/pyallel/README.md

 - [x] Fix bug in streamed mode where we should use the number of terminal columns when determining when to truncate the line to fit within the screen (or properly handle wrapped lines)
+- [x] Provide a way to set environment variables for each command to run with
+- [x] Add test suite
+- [x] Improve error handling when parsing provided commands (check they are valid executables)
 - [ ] Add something like a dump mode to print out all the output for a command after it finishes (to combine with the tail mode)
 - [ ] Maybe make tail mode followed by an optional dump of all the command output once it